tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 routes by doing something like `heroku logs --tail | grep DELTA` to see what was taking a long time without any extraneous request information.

-As we found out , requests that time out do not even make it into the Heroku logs, because it wouldn't make sense to add an "elapsed time" field to the request --- but they are still included in our logs.
+As we found out, requests that time out do not even make it into the Heroku logs --- but they are still included in our logs, because the process isn't killed.
+Just the proxy between the user and our process.
 So this additional level of logging turned up routes that *didn't even show up* in the Heroku logs because they were timing out. `/users`, for example, frequently took upwards of *thirty seconds* to execute.
 Absolutely inexcusable, particularly at this scale.